 Care depends on the procedure and location of the bone graft: Do not smoke.
 Smoking can delay bone healing.Some grafts can fail.
-You doctor will track progress with x-rays.
+Your doctor will track progress with x-rays.

 If you think you have an emergency, call for emergency medical services right away.

 Bone and tissue transplantation.
-American Academy of Orthopaedic Surgeons website.
+American Academy of Orthopaedic Surgeons Ortho Info website.
 Available at:

 http://orthoinfo.aaos.org/topic.cfm?topic=A00115.
 Updated January 2009.
 Accessed June 26, 2015.